tjntomas/HADashboard-widgets/custom_widgets/basevacuum/README.md

 - Click in the middle of the vacuum cleaner to start/pause
 - Click on the dock image to return the vacuum cleaner to the dock
 - Click on one of the fan icons to set the fan speed
+- Click on the mop to set mop cleaning mode
 - Some basic info from the entity's attributes are displayed

 To use this widget you need to: